lumenlearning/IMathAS/ohm/lumenapi/README.md

 ## Swagger

-The Swagger UI page is currently access via http://<host>/ohm/lumenapi/public/api/documentation.
+The Swagger UI page is currently accessed via: http://localhost/ohm/lumenapi/public/api/documentation.

 Data for the UI page is located in ./storage/api-docs/app-docs.json.